 Associate Dean (Executive Education), Patrick S C Poon Professor in Analytics and Innovation, Faculty of Business and Economics, HKU

 Firms are creating and consuming vast amounts of information, leaving behind a trail of digitized (big) data.
 To be successful, firms need to use the data to drive their decision-making, often under uncertainty due to incomplete information.
-However, much of the promise from the information-rich digital recording of firm activities has failed to materialize as managers often find it difficult to translate (big) data into actionable policies, and generate business value.
+However, much of the promise from the information-rich digital recording of firm activities has failed to materialize as managers often find it difficult to translate (big) data into actionable policies and generate business value.
 This module offers discussions at both strategical and operational levels.
-We start with introduction of big data and artificial intelligence through examples.
+We start with the introduction of big data and artificial intelligence through examples.
 We then discuss the analytics triangle of Question – Data – Analytics, and the right balance among them needed for effective data-driven decision making.
 We demonstrate how to ask “crunchy” questions with cases and problem sharing from the participants, and then introduce analytics techniques using examples from operations analytics and healthcare analytics.
-We also hear from guest speakers/past programme participants, and conclude with an outlook of the future modules.
+We also hear from guest speakers/past programme participants and conclude with an outlook of the future modules.

 - Strategic Considerations of Data Analytics